WhitePoodleMoth/WhitePoodleMoth/README.md

 - To imbue machines with the precision of thought.
 - To craft systems that evolve, adapt, and endure.

-If you sense the shift, if you see what others overlook, the time to act is now.
+If you see the shift, if you can perceive what others miss, then know this: the moment to act is now — or be left in the wake of those who will.

 ---